apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Singapore Airlines turbulence victims offered thousands by firm**
+**Port of Baltimore ship channel reopens after Key Bridge collapse**

-You can read more about it [here](https://www.bbc.com/news/articles/cpwwy3wq5p6o).
+You can read more about it [here](https://www.bbc.com/news/articles/cnkk2d1ezzyo).

 ## Requirements
 - Python 3.8